Arkelis/pycolore-sso/README.md

 - An OpenID Connect Authentication and Authorization server.
 - An Authentication form for SSO.

-Implemented in Clojure / ClojureScript.
+Implemented in Hy (Python Lisp).

 Dependencies:
-- Pedestal
+- Starlette (and Python-Multipart for handling forms)
-- Hiccup
+- Hyccup
+- Uvicorn (development web server)

 Licence: AGPL-3.0-or-later